 Pharmacokinetic Modeling

-We use pharmacokinetic modeling to simulate how molecules and cells in the body move and interact.
+We use pharmacokinetic modeling to simulate how proteins, and cells in the body move and interact.
 Harnessing that knowledge allows us to rationally design therapies that are both safe and effective.
 Our pharmacokinetic models are tools for us and others to distill biology into an engineering framework.